-- 25. Which of the following might provide an explanation for the popularity of hand-in portraits that would satisfy the author of the passage? - An eighteenth-century English etiquette manual discussing the social implications of the "hand-in" stance - A comprehensive catalogue of eighteenth-century English portraits that showed what proportion of portraits depicted gentlemen in the "hand-in" stance - C A passage from an eighteenth-century English novel in which a gentleman considers what stance to adopt when his portrait is painted
+- 25. Which of the following might provide an explanation for the popularity of hand-in portraits that would satisfy the author of the passage? - An eighteenth-century English etiquette manual discussing the social implications of the "hand-in" stance - A comprehensive catalogue of eighteenth-century English portraits that showed what proportion of portraits depicted gentlemen in the "hand-in" stance - A passage from an eighteenth-century English novel in which a gentleman considers what stance to adopt when his portrait is painted

 If you finish before time is called, you may check your work on this section only.

-Do not turn to any other section in the test.
+SECTION 5

+Quantitative Reasoning

+Time-40 minutes

-SECTION 5 Quantitative Reasoning Time-40 minutes 25 Questions
+25 Questions